AyanThara/DSA-2026/Progress.md

 - Comparing linear search and binary search performance
 - Debugging common binary search mistakes
--First and Last Position of an Element In Sorted Array -Coding ninjas
+-First and Last Position of an Element In Sorted Array -Coding ninjas -Peak Element in the mountain array using binary search -Leetcode
 ### Key Learnings
 - Binary search works only on sorted arrays
 - Binary search reduces the search space by half in each iteration